apesurd/notes.CFA/Level2/PurchasingPowerParity.md

 >[!Note] The above relationship only holds true if there are no trade restrictions and costs involved.

 ## Relative PPP
-Assuming there are no trade restrictions and cost:
+Assuming there are no changes in the trade restrictions and transaction costs:
 $$
 \%\Delta(s_{A/B}) = Inflation_A - Inflation_B
 $$